Adrian-Winter/MuteGroupExeptOne/README.md

 # MuteAllExeptOne
-## A Max for Live plugin that mutes all track in a group execpt one 🎹
+## A Max for Live plugin that mutes all track in a group except one 🎹

 ![alt text](https://github.com/Adrian-Winter/MuteGroupExeptOne/blob/main/MuteGroupExeptOne.gif)